 If you’re like me, you’d rather shell out a few bucks than spend your time chatting up sales assistants, dragging vials around Target, or applying for free sample programs online.
 This is when paid cologne samplers seem like a much more effective and efficient way to test different perfumes.

 The good news is retailers also have incentives to get you hooked on a new cologne so there are numerous cheap options for cologne samplers.

-If you’re looking for a wide range of affordable men’s cologne samples, our current top pick is Perfume.com.
+If you’re looking to try best-selling men’s cologne samples, our current top pick is TheAromi.com.
 They have a good reputation, a wide variety of scents and good prices.